Aumni-Fund/node-coding-challenge/README.md

 # Node.js Coding Challenge

-The purpose of this coding challenge is to gauge knowledge in Node.js and Typescript.
+The purpose of this coding challenge is to gauge knowledge in Node.js and TypeScript.
 In the coding challenge, you will build a Node.js api interface that an end user can consume to get a small subset of Aumni data.
 Below you will find some helpful terminology to help you understand what these domain-specific terms mean.

 ## Terminology